Going on a Trek with a guide is the best way to see the hilltribes.

 You do not have to follow the beaten path if you decide to go on a trek.
 Some trekking companies offer alternatives.
 You can organize your own group and then approach one of the companies and work out what you want to do.

 When trekking, travel light.
 Keep at least one clean change of clothes dry for wearing in the evening and night.
 Warm clothing and a sleeping bag are essential in the cold season.
-A rain poncho (sold to protect motorcyclists from rain and widely available for around 70-90 Baht.) serves both as a raincoat and ground sheet.
+A rain poncho (sold to protect motorcyclists from rain and widely available for around 70-90 THB.) serves both as a raincoat and ground sheet.

 Basic medical supplies to sterilize and cover cuts, settle upset stomachs, and sterilize water may be useful.